-The Nordic-proprietary %XMODEMSLEEP command subscribes modem sleep notifications.
-Based on the %XMODEMSLEEP indications, the application can optimize its power efficiency by synchronizing its operations to the modem’s sleeps and wake-ups and radio activity and inactivity.v1.3.x
+The proprietary %XMODEMSLEEP command subscribes modem sleep notifications.
+Based on the %XMODEMSLEEP indications, the application can optimize its power efficiency by synchronizing its operations with the sleep and wake-up events of the modem and the radio activity and inactivity. v1.3.x

 The application can use modem sleep notifications to get information about inactive periods in modem radio usage and to get a prewarning at a desired time before radio activity happens.
 The modem API works normally, and radio inactivity is interrupted if a command requires the use of the radio or the modem is requested to send data.